 I’ve seen other websites that list the jobs they have in and the progress that each job is making.
 I don’t intend doing that with Tonefinder as I feel it’s advertising what’s in the workshop and when it might be potentially picked up.
 Having had guitars worth in excess of £50k in before I think you can see why I won’t be going down that road.

 I use Hiscox for my business insurance.
 Copies of my insurance certificate can be provided on request.

 8. Do you use my personal data?

 Yes.
 I keep notes on your name, telephone number(s) and email address.
-I will only ever use your email address to send my newsletter to.
+I will only ever use your email address to send my newsletter to or for invoicing purposes.
 If you’d rather not get my newsletter then please let me know and I’ll ensure that you don’t receive it.
 If you do get a newsletter and you don’t want to get it again then it’s very easy to unsubscribe.